shekkizh/VISSL_NNK_Benchmark/README.md

 # Requirements
 The source code assumes the following packages are installed:
 - VISSL: This forms the bacbone for retrieving features of various self supervised models.
 The code was tested with installation from VISSL source.
 - FAISS: Used to query for nearest neighbors.
-Code was tested with pip installed gpu version.
+Code was tested with pip installed gpu version of package.
-Installation instructions for both packages can be found [here](https://github.com/facebookresearch/vissl/blob/master/INSTALL.md) and [here](Installation instructions can be found [here](https://github.com/facebookresearch/vissl/blob/master/INSTALL.md))
+Installation instructions for both packages can be found [here](https://github.com/facebookresearch/vissl/blob/master/INSTALL.md) and [here](https://github.com/facebookresearch/faiss/blob/master/INSTALL.md)

 # Data and Pretrained models
 The config files provided assume evaluation on ImageNet data which need to be downloaded and saved to a local directory.
 Further instructions on how to setup the dataset